-This article was originally published by the Danish Institute for International Studies (DIIS) in August 2019.
+This article was originally published by the Stockholm International Peace Institute (SIPRI) in September 2019.

-This article was originally published by the Carnegie Moscow Center on 20 August 2019.
+This publication was originally published by the East-West Center in September 2019.

-This week’s featured graphics outline how cybersecurity responsibilities are shared among governmental organizations in Finland.
-For more information on national cybersecurity strategies and cybersecurity challenges in Finland, as well as in France, Germany, Israel, Italy, the Netherlands and Switzerland, read Marie Baezner and Sean Cordey’s CSS cyber defense report here.
+This week’s featured graphics outline how cybersecurity responsibilities are shared among governmental organizations in Germany.
+For more information on national cybersecurity strategies and cybersecurity challenges in Germany, as well as in Finland, France, Israel, Italy, the Netherlands and Switzerland, read Marie Baezner and Sean Cordey’s CSS cyber defense report here.